myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 Your droplet will have many same utilities and functionality as having an [Ubuntu Mate Desktop](https://ubuntu-mate.org/what-is-ubuntu-mate/) installation on a physical computer, except it will live on a DigitalOcean droplet, making it accessible from anywhere with internet access.

 The typical solution to interacting with a GUI( graphical user interface) on a remote Linux desktop is Virtual Network Computing (VNC).
-VNC connections can be sluggish or unresponsive and often have default settings that can be insecure when used outside of local networks.
+VNC connections can be sluggish or unresponsive and often have default settings that are not secure if used outside of local networks.
 X2Go works with your droplets' existing SSH daemon and it securely encrypts all traffic.
 X2Go was created as an alternative solution for situations where remote access to a Linux Desktop is needed, with severa In situations where you need to remotely access a Linux desktop, X2Go is a great solution with .